 ‘Hmmm….
 You never know with girls.
 Next time, take him out when you’re alone…’

-That fall Taïga finally convinces Granny to ask the Mullins if she can officially ride Duke, so now Linn is coming over with her brand new pony, Scarlett, to give Taïga her first riding lesson…
+That fall Taïga finally convinces Granny to ask the Mullins if she can officially ride old Duke.
+Linn is overjoyed at the prospect of giving her best friend riding lessons.
+She’ll be coming over every weekend with her brand new pony, Scarlett, and they will have so much fun.

 Part I – End of Chapter 55